DLibatique/ars_ovidiana/guidelines.md

-# Guidelines for the Ovidian Focalization Project
+# Guidelines for the ARS Ovidiana Project

 These guidelines are a set of instructions for what and how to tag.